yiisoft/docs/guide/en/tutorial/mailing.md

     ;
 }

-$mailer->sendMultiple($messages);
+$result = $mailer->sendMultiple($messages);
 ```

-This method returns an array of failed messages, or an empty array if all messages were sent successfully.
+This method returns an array of failed messages, or an empty array if the mailer sent all messages successfully.

-> You can get an error using the `$message->getError()` method.
+You can get an error using the `$message->getError()` method.

-Some particular mail extensions may benefit from this approach, using single network message etc.

 ## Implementing your own mail driver

 To create your own custom mail solution, you need to create 2 classes: one for the `Mailer`
 and another one for the `Message`.
 You can use `Yiisoft\Mailer\Mailer` as the base class for your solution.
-This class already contains the basic logic, which is described in this guide.
+This class already has the basic logic, which described in this guide.
 However, their usage isn't mandatory,
 it's enough to implement `Yiisoft\Mailer\MailerInterface` and `Yiisoft\Mailer\MessageInterface` interfaces.
 Then you need to implement all the abstract methods to build your solution.